 Washington, DC 20005-4918

-APLS is a division within the American Psychological Association ( www.apa.org) and is primarily concerned with investigating the relationship between human psychological processes and the law.
-The student section of APLS mirrors this goal, but also focuses on providing students with information that can help them in their careers.
-The information we provide students includes upcoming events in psychology and law, funding opportunities, graduate training, recent developments, and a host of other psych/law related material.
+goal,but also focuses on providing students with information that can help them in their careers.
+The information it providestudents includes upcoming events in psychology and law, funding opportunities, graduate training, recent developments, and a host of other psych/law-related material.
+Visit the AP-LS Student Committee page to learn more.

 The purpose of the Developmental and Mental Health Association is to promote intellectual development specific to Developmental Psychology and Mental Health.
 This organization hosts conferences and colloquia, social events and an avenue for information exchange for the Developmental and Mental Health Graduate Student Body present and past.
 Membership in this organization is open to all Florida International University Developmental Psychology and Mental Health graduate students and alumni.